lephare-photoz/lephare/README.md

 ## Example usage

-We provide a number of [Jupyter notebooks](docs/notebooks/) demonstrating various aspects of the Python code.
+We provide a number of example [Jupyter notebooks](docs/notebooks/) demonstrating various aspects of the Python code.
+If you get these via a git clone and install lephare using pip these should run.

 ## Dev Guide - Getting Started

+For developers we recommend installing with a local pip installation with the editable flag set as described below.

 Before installing any dependencies or writing code, it's a great idea to create a virtual environment.
 LINCC-Frameworks engineers primarily use `conda` to manage virtual